obai9610/VPS2PortForwarder/README.md

 # VPS2SSHPortForwarder
 Create your own serveo.net SSH port forwarding alternative (if you don't know what that is, see https://lottunnels.github.io/lottunnels/Binaries/serveo/)

-Easily host minecraft, terraria, or any other type of server on your local homelab by using a VPS
+Use a VPS to easily host Minecraft, Terraria, or virtually any other game server on your local homelab.

-This tool is intended for developers and IT admins to expose local servers securely.
-It must not be used to bypass laws or security restrictions.
-The creator is not responsible for misuse.
-What you'll need:

 1. A working brain (required)
 2. A VPS Provider, must have dedicated ipv4 (you can use azure, digitalocean, hostinger, etc etc)